franciscozorrilla/Chalmers-iGEM2018/README.md

 ## Overview

 Here we present and make available a framework developed for community dynamic flux balance analysis simulations, COM-dFBA.
+This framework can be used to simulate, analyze, and visualize complex microbial communities, such as the gut microbiome

 Additionaly, we include the reconstruction script for generating a draft genome scale model for the probiotic _Saccharomyces boulardii_.

 ## Citation